-“How many employees do I need for this to be a success?”
+“How many employees do I need for employee advocacy to be a success?”

 It might not be the first thing that comes to mind when you consider an employee influencer or advocacy program.